shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 **References**

-_Rescorla, Michael, "The Computational Theory of Mind", The Stanford Encyclopedia of Philosophy (Fall 2020 Edition), Edward N. Zalta (ed.)_
+Rescorla, Michael.
+"The Computational Theory of Mind." *The Stanford Encyclopedia of Philosophy* (Fall 2020 Edition), edited by Edward N. Zalta.

+Rumelhart, D. E., McClelland, J. L., & the PDP Research Group.
+(1986). *Parallel Distributed Processing: Explorations in the Microstructure of Cognition*.

+Clark, A. (1993). *Connectionism and Cognitive Architecture: A Critical Analysis*.

+Bechtel, W., & Graham, G. (Eds.).
+(1998). *Connectionism and Cognitive Science*.

+Horgan, T., & Tienson, J. (1996). *Foundations of Connectionism: A Reassessment*.

+Clark, A. (2001). *Mindware: An Introduction to the Philosophy of Cognitive Science*.